giordi91/giordi91.github.io/content/post/modelCompiler.md

 ## Reading the binary file

-Finally reading the file will be quite simple here some simple code I used for testing in my old dx11 engein:
+Finally reading the file will be quite simple here some simple code I used for testing in my old dx11 engine:

 ```c++